 - Don’t forget to rotate the dehydrator trays to result in equal drying of the melons.

-Check out the Top 5 Food Dehydrators online and see which one addresses your fruit-drying needs and preferences.
+If you want to pick up one of these handy devices for yourself, be sure to check out the Top 5 Food Dehydrators online and see which one addresses your fruit-drying needs and preferences.